tonyliu0910/SDEMG/README.md

 python preprocess.py
 ```
 ## Run Training
 You need to train SDEMG before you perform denoising.
-You can train SDEMG by single GPU or multiple GPUs.
+You can train SDEMG on a single GPU or multiple GPUs.
 Note that you can specify the number of workers in `data_cfg.yaml`, the recommended number is half of your CPU cores on your device.
-Also adjust the experiment setting and the hyperparameters (e.g. batch size) in `cfg/default.yaml`
+Also, adjust the experiment setting and the hyperparameters (e.g. batch size) in `cfg/default.yaml`
 ### Single GPU Training
 ```
 python main.py --train
 ```
-### Multiple GPUs Training
+### Multiple GPU Training
-SDEMG supports multiple GPUs training with [Hugging Face Accelerate](https://huggingface.co/docs/accelerate/index).
+SDEMG supports multiple GPU training with [Hugging Face Accelerate](https://huggingface.co/docs/accelerate/index).
 You need to install `accelerate` by running `pip install accelerate` and adjust the configuration for your device by running `accelerate config`.
 ```
 accelerate launch main.py --train
 ```
 ## Run Testing
-You can run testing and found the denoise result in your project directory.
+You can run testing and find the denoise result in your project directory.
 ```
 python main.py --test
 ```